Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty

 \subsubsection{Simulation Settings}

-In all case studies, a set of 21 lines was selected for DLR application\footnote{Lines were screened by solving an annual DCOPF with SLR and selecting those with the highest dual values of the line-flow constraint; lines longer than 100~km were excluded because their limits are dominated by stability.}.
-All other lines used SLR limits.
+In all case studies, a set of 21 lines was selected for DLR application\footnote{Lines were screened by solving an annual DCOPF with SLR and selecting those with the highest dual values of the line-flow constraint.}.
 Each 345~kV line was modeled as ACSR Finch, and ampacity was adjusted to fit the TX-123BT system through a line multiplier.
 All optimization models were implemented in Julia/JuMP~\cite{Lubin2023} and solved with Gurobi.
 The LoTS limit was set to 10\% (Section~\ref{subsec:CC}).
-The lifetime cost factor $B_l$ was based on a 3190~MVA, 400~kV AC line with a cost of 750~GBP/MVA-km~\cite{Parsons2012}.
-After excluding tower and loss components, the adjusted cost factor ($B_l$) was \$936/MVA-km.
-The loading-temperature linear fit was sampled from 95 \textdegree C and 195 \textdegree C, and the conductor depreciation piecewise function was sampled every 10 \textdegree C from 95 \textdegree C. For DLR security margin, line limits were constrained as $K_{l,t}\hat{\overline{F}}^{\mathrm{DLR}}_{l,t}=\max(0.8\hat{\overline{F}}^{\mathrm{DLR}}_{l,t},\,\underline{F}^{\mathrm{SLR}}_l)$.
-The load profile of 2021 given in the TX-123BT test system was used, assuming no uncertainties in the load forecast.
+Corrosivity factor $\gamma$ was obtained from mapping steel corrosivity zone C2 and under to 1, C3 and above to 1.17, obtained from \cite{IEC2015, EngineeringDirector}.
+The line cost factor $B_l =$\$936/MVA-km was obtained by excluding tower and loss components from a 400 kV, 3190 MVA case study \cite{Parsons2012}.
+The PDF modeling line failure $f(\cdot)$ was modeled as a normal distribution following $\mu = 0.1, \sigma =0.05$ \cite{Teh2019}.
+The conductor thermal limit was set to 95\textdegree C. The loading-temperature linear fit was sampled from 95 \textdegree C and 150 \textdegree C, and the piecewise depreciation cost function was sampled every 10 \textdegree C from 95 \textdegree C. Conductor health was initialized to fit a mean LoTS rate of 1\% (a sensible rate from the results of \cite{Adomah2000}) by creating synthetic historical ETO exposures from a normal distribution.
+The historical ETO exposure temperatures are passed on between different horizons to update the conductor state properly.
+For DLR security margin, line limits were constrained as $K_{l,t}\hat{\overline{F}}^{\mathrm{DLR}}_{l,t}=\max(0.8\hat{\overline{F}}^{\mathrm{DLR}}_{l,t},\,\underline{F}^{\mathrm{SLR}}_l)$.
+The load profile of 2021 given in the TX-123BT test system was used.
 The value of lost load, $C^\text{VoLL}$, is assumed to be \$3500/MWh following MISO before 2025/05 \cite{Kirschen2018}.
 Reserve activation costs followed \cite{Dvorkin2025}: $C_i^{\mathrm{r}+}$ equals three times, and $C_i^{\mathrm{r}-}$ equals 0.5~times, the linear cost coefficient of generator~$i$.